-Sampling and analysis requirements apply to all marijuana-containing products dispensed by Massachusetts RMDs, which may include finished plant material, cannabis resin, cannabis concentrates, and MIPs.
+Sampling and analysis requirements apply to all Marijuana-containing products dispensed by Massachusetts Licensees, which may include finished plant material, Cannabis resin, Cannabis concentrates (including vaporizer products), and MIPs.
 Because the nature and concentrations of contaminants and cannabinoid compounds may change throughout the production process, from cultivation through packaging, this section identifies the types of sampling and analysis that are required for each type of product.
 The results of the sampling and analysis are required for both quality control and labeling requirements (e.g., cannabinoid profile, testing certification).
-RMDs must ensure and be able to demonstrate to inspectors, that product label information has been verified for all products.
+Licensees must ensure and be able to demonstrate to the Commission, that product label information complies with all applicable sections of 935 CMR 500.105(5)(a) and 935 CMR 501.105(5)(a).

-4.1 Overview of Medical Marijuana Products and their Production
+4.1 Overview of Marijuana Products and their Production

-Medical marijuana products that may be dispensed by RMDs in Massachusetts include finished plant material, cannabis resin, cannabis concentrates, and a variety of MIPs.
-Marijuana for all of these product categories must originate with plants cultivated by the RMD operator (105 CMR 725.105(B)) and all product labeling must include a batch number to identify the batch associated with manufacturing and processing (105 CMR 725.105(E)).
-Therefore, RMDs are responsible for carefully tracking medical marijuana throughout the production cycle, from cultivation through dispensing to patients.
-Medical marijuana procured by a RMD from another RMD pursuant to 105 CMR 725.105(B)(2) must be tested by the supplying RMD and documentation of testing consistent with this protocol must be provided to the receiving RMD by the supplying RMD, along with chain-of-custody documentation.
+Marijuana products that may be dispensed by Licensees in Massachusetts include finished plant material, Cannabis resin, Cannabis concentrates, and a variety of MIPs.
+Marijuana for all of these product categories must originate with plants cultivated by a Licensee and all product labeling must include a batch number to identify the batch associated with manufacturing and processing (935 CMR 500.105(5), 935 CMR 501.105(5)).
+Therefore, Licensees are responsible for carefully tracking Marijuana throughout the production cycle, from cultivation through dispensing to consumers and patients.
+Marijuana and Marijuana Products procured by a Licensee from another Licensee pursuant to 935 CMR 500. must be tested by the supplying Licensee and documentation of testing consistent with this protocol must be provided to the receiving Licensee by the supplying Licensee, along with chain-of-custody documentation.

-Exhibit 1 provides an overview of the medical marijuana production process as regulated in Massachusetts.
+Exhibit 1 provides an overview of the adult use and medical-use Marijuana production process as regulated in Massachusetts by the Commission.
 During cultivation, plants are typically grown from seed, cuttings, or through a tissue culture method called micropropagation (AHP 2013).
 Plants may be grown in soil, other solid growth media, or in hydroponic systems.
 All cultivation methods place the plants in contact with environmental media and other inputs, such as soil or agricultural products, which have the potential to introduce chemical or biological contaminants.
-Because medically-active compounds are at their highest concentration on the inflorescences of the female plant, marijuana plants are harvested when the plants reach peak maturity.
+Because medically-active compounds are at their highest concentration on the inflorescences of the female plant, Marijuana plants are harvested when the plants reach peak maturity.
 Post-harvest handling steps include drying and trimming, which should be managed carefully to avoid mold and bacterial growth and to preserve medicinally-active compounds.
-For further details on medical marijuana cultivation and post-harvest handling methods, refer to AHP (2013).
+For further details on medical Marijuana cultivation and post-harvest handling methods, refer to AHP (2013).

-Harvested and dried marijuana plants can be used directly to produce any of the three finished medical marijuana types.
-Dried and trimmed usable marijuana, most importantly the inflorescences (i.e., "buds"), may be used directly (e.g., smoked) as a medical product without further processing.
-It also may be used as a source material for other finished marijuana products or as an ingredient in MIPs.
+Harvested and dried Marijuana plants can be used directly to produce any of the three finished Marijuana types:

+- 1. Dried and trimmed usable Marijuana, the inflorescences (i.e., "buds"), may be used directly (e.g., smoked) without further processing.
+It also may be used as a source material for other finished Marijuana products or as an ingredient in MIPs. - 2.
 Cannabis resin, commonly referred to as "hashish" or "hash," is formed by collecting and compressing cannabinoid-containing resin glands (i.e., trichomes).
-Cannabis resin also includes "bubble hash," which is made by extracting the resin glands using cold water and physical separation (Colorado Pot Guide, 2014).
+Cannabis resin also includes "bubble hash," which is made by extracting the resin glands using cold water and physical separation (Colorado Pot Guide, 2014). - 3.
 Concentrates, which include various oils, waxes, and solids, are produced with solvent extraction methods.
-Concentrates have higher cannabinoid concentrations than other finished marijuana products, but also may contain residuals of potentially harmful solvents if not manufactured properly.
+Vape products that heat Cannabis oils fall under this classification.
+Concentrates have higher cannabinoid concentrations than other finished Marijuana products, but also may contain residuals of potentially harmful solvents if not manufactured properly.
 In addition, any contaminants present in the source plant material may be concentrated in a resin or concentrate product.